MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-reference-for-storage.md

 # Azure CLI for Azure Storage

 The Azure Command Line Interface ([Azure CLI](./what-is-azure-cli.md)) is a set of commands you use to create and manage Azure resources.
-It's available across many Azure services, including Azure Web Apps, and gives you the ability to manage Azure Web Apps from a command line.
+It's available across many Azure services, including Azure Storage, and gives you the ability to manage Azure Storage from a command line.

 The [Azure Storage](/azure/storage) CLI experience is composed of two parts: core and extension.
 Core Azure CLI commands ship as part of the CLI and are fully supported.
 An extension gives you access to experimental and pre-release commands.
 For more information about extension references, see [Use extensions with Azure CLI](./azure-cli-extensions-overview.md).